Magdalene laundry: Canada

-Sweden (1852)
+Sweden

 In Sweden, the first Magdalene asylum (Magdalenahem) was founded in Stockholm in 1852 by the philanthropist Emilie Elmblad.
 By 1900, there were eight asylums in Sweden, of which half were managed by the Salvation Army.

 The asylums' purpose was to educate or train former female prostitutes in a different occupation, to make it possible for them to support themselves when they left the asylum.
 In practice, they were trained in domestic occupations in the asylums.
 The asylums tried to place former residents as domestic servants in private homes, preferably with religious employers.
 In this period, many people still worked as domestic servants, and women especially had limited work opportunities.

 As the asylums were normally managed by religious women philanthropists such as Elsa Borg, the goal was not only to provide them with employment but to encourage their religious practice, which was thought to help them avoid returning to prostitution.
 The asylums provided the clients with factory work only if the first choice of being a domestic in a private religious home failed.
 Employment in a public establishment, such as a hotel or a restaurant, was considered the least desirable choice, as such work was considered to be a great risk for women in terms of reentering prostitution.

-This was in line with several other common private charitable establishments especially in Stockholm, which provided poor women in the cities with shelter and employment (normally as domestics), to prevent them from becoming prostitutes.
+This was in line with several other common private charitable establishments especially in Stockholm, which provided poor women in the cities with shelter and employment (normally as domestics) to prevent them from becoming prostitutes.

 The asylums were charity institutions and founded in great part by the work of the women in domestic training there.
 Initially, women were paid for their work.
 This practice was abandoned when overseers concluded that it made women less inclined to follow rules.
 In Sweden, the majority of the inmates of the Magdalena asylums had voluntarily committed themselves, seeking help.
 There were known cases of women being committed by her family or by authorities.
 The Magdalena Asylum in Stockholm was closed in 1895.